cef62/design-system-coverage-jsday-2025/slides.md

 - ### <div class="mb-4">Identifying the components most used</div>
 - ### <div class="mb-4">Identifying the components requiring the <span class="text-red">most maintenance</span></div>

-- ## Those Metrics Are Not helping the leadership
+- ## Those Metrics Are Not helping the leadership.

 </v-clicks>